The Listeners (novel): Plot synopsis

-In the year 2118, the computer which runs The Project is secretly close to gaining sentience after having accumulated nearly 200 years' worth of knowledge.
-William MacDonald, Bobby MacDonald's son, is the new director of The Project.
-As the "Day of Reply" nears, the entire world becomes excited, and musical compositions, motion pictures, plays, and philosophical discussions are presented worldwide.
-Some in the audience at The Project's headquarters in Puerto Rico believe that the ghosts of Robert and Bobby MacDonald haunt the facility, but these claims are dismissed as holographic projections created by the computer to keep the staff's hopes alive.
-The Reply arrives, containing a vast encyclopedia of Capellan knowledge and art.
-But The Reply also reveals that the Capellans died millennia ago and that the message Earth has been receiving is nothing more than an automated response from self-repairing machinery set in motion ages ago by the alien race.

 The Project computer slowly begins assimilating the Capellan information, secretly becoming more Capellan-like, as humanity turns inward again and starts to learn about the dead Capellans.
 The story ends with the revelation that, 50 years later, another message is received from the Crab Nebula.

 Development

 The novel is largely made up of previously published short stories which were adapted to form a coherent novel.
 These include: